-- (1) No structure designed to contain more than five animal units shall be erected or used unless it complies with the following requirements: - (a) The structure shall be at least 600 m from a residence, (except a farm residence or a residence which is a non-conforming use in any zone in which agriculture is a permitted use class in the Use Zone Tables in Schedule C of these Regulations), and, from an area designated for residential use in an approved Plan, and, from a Provincial or Federal Park. - (b) The structure shall be at least 60 m from the boundary of the property on which it is to be erected. - (c) The structure shall be at least 90 m from the centre line of a street.

-- (d) The erection of the structure shall be approved by the Department of Forest Resources & Agrifoods and the Department of Environment. - (2) No development for residential use shall be permitted within 600 m of an existing structure designed to contain more than five animal units unless the development is first approved by the Department of Forest, Resources and Agrifoods.
+- (1) No structure designed to contain more than five animal units shall be erected or used unless it complies with the following requirements: - (a) The structure shall be located only in an area designated as Rural (RUR) on Schedules E or F of these Regulations, and be at least 600 m from a residence, (except a farm residence or a residence which is a non-conforming use in any zone in which agriculture is a permitted use class in the Use Zone Tables in Schedule C of these Regulations), and, from an area designated as Residential (RES), and, from a Provincial or Federal Park. - (b) The structure shall be at least 60 m from the boundary of the property on which it is to be erected. - (c) The structure shall be at least 90 m from the centre line of a street. - (d) The erection of the structure shall be approved by the Department of Natural Resources and the Department of Environment & Conservation. - (2) No development for residential use shall be permitted within 600 m of a lawfully existing structure designed to contain more than five animal units unless the development is first approved by the Department of Natural Resources.

-46. Lot Area
+46. Lot Area and Size Exceptions

-- (1) No lot shall be reduced in area, either by the conveyance or alienation of any portion thereof or otherwise, so that any building or structure on such lot shall have a lot coverage that exceeds, or a front yard, rear yard, side yard, frontage or lot area that is less than that permitted by these Regulations for the zone in which such lot is located. - Where any part of a lot is required by these Regulations to be reserved as a yard, it shall continue to be so used regardless of any change in the ownership of the lot or any part thereof, and shall not be deemed to form part of an adjacent lot for the purpose of computing the area thereof available for building purposes.
+(1) No lot shall be reduced in area, either by the conveyance or alienation of any portion thereof or otherwise, so that any building or structure on such lot shall have a lot coverage that exceeds, or a front yard, rear yard, side yard, frontage or lot area that is less than that permitted by these Regulations for the zone in which such lot is located.